-There are innovative technical solutions which emphasize the uniqueness of the vessel such as anchor piles for “parking” the ship on the water and thus it can also use many berths that other ships can’t use.
+There are innovative technical solutions which emphasize the uniqueness of the vessel such as anchor piles for “parking” the ship on the water and thus it can also use many berths that other ships and venues can’t use.
 Furthermore, the energy requirement of the vessel is covered self-sufficient in solar energy and a generator which uses sustainable biofuel.

 We rent the seminar ship and offer our guests a full service.
 We combine ship rental and event organization.
 Our activities are the design of routes, the reservation of berths, catering, event technology, shuttle service, hotel reservations and many other subjects.
 In the first contact we advise our customers and offer them the benefits they need.
 Everything from a single source!